Oisota/theo-lang/doc/design.md

 The only argument against removal of literals would be sequence access with square brackets being so ubiquitous it would hinder adoption since people are so used to it.
 This could be alleviated somewhat with helper methods on sequences like `.first()`, `.second()`, `.last()`, etc methods for common use cases.
-Removal of bracket notation could help incentiveise using map/filter/reduce and using a different structure if non sequential access is needed.
+Removal of bracket notation could help incentivise using map/filter/reduce and using a different structure if non sequential access is needed.
 Could also just provide a simple `.get(n: int)` or `.at(n: int)` method for indexed access.

 Could also make all sequences callable such that you can just use parens where brackets are normally used.
+I like this idea.

 This could most likely be added later and we shouldn't worry about this for the initial implementation.